spcl/knowledge-graph-of-thoughts/containers/rdf4j/README.md

 ### Docker

-In order to build and run the KGoT Docker image, please navigate to the `kgot` directory and execute:
+In order to build and run the RDF4J Docker image, please navigate to the `rdf4j` directory and execute:

 ```bash
 docker-compose up